Fleishman-Lab/CUMAb/README.md

 ## Running CUMAb
 - CUMAb takes as an input only a pdb file of the antibody you wish to humanize
+  - If you do not have a structure of the antibody, we reccomend to use [ABodyBuilder2](https://opig.stats.ox.ac.uk/webapps/newsabdab/sabpred/abodybuilder2/) to predict the structure
 - The final output includes:
   - a pdb file formatted as necessary for CUMAb
   - a csv file containing the humanized sequences